Gosford Forest Park

-Gosford Forest Park's visitor facilities have been improved to provide better walking, cycling and horse riding trails.
-New forest signage and map displays in the forest park will also give you a better understanding of the forest and available facilities.
+Gosford Forest Park's visitor facilities have been improved with better walking, cycling and horse riding trails.
+New forest signage and map displays in the forest park will also give you a better understanding of the forest and its facilities.

-Some construction work may still be ongoing and therefore some areas of the forest may have restricted access as work progresses.
+Some building work may still be ongoing and therefore some areas of the forest may have restricted access as work progresses.
 Visitors are asked to follow all health and safety notices and signs.

 Sometimes there may be limited access to parts of the forest during timber harvesting work or other forest operations.
 Pay attention to safety signage.

 Children's play park

 A children's play area can be found beside the visitor car park and is open each day when the main forest park is open.

 In 1958 Forest Service got Gosford Demesne from the Earl of Gosford, whose family was descended from the Acheson family.
 It was the Acheson’s who first established woodland, parkland and several buildings on the demesne more than 300 years earlier.

 Gosford Forest Park has several miles of paths and trails for visitors to see these historical features, along with a mixture of conifer and broadleaf woodland with its diverse range of flora and fauna.